Jessica Harrison-Hall

 Jessica Harrison-Hall at the British Museum in Gallery 95, the Sir Percival David Collection of Chinese Ceramics.

 Jessica Lucy Kilgour Harrison-Hall FSA (霍吉淑 (霍吉淑, Huò jí shū); born 1965) is a British art historian, sinologist, curator and author.
-She is currently Head of the China section, Curator of Chinese Ceramics and Decorative Arts at the British Museum and is also Curator of the Sir Percival David Collection at the British Museum.
+She is Keeper of the Department of Asia, and Curator of the Sir Percival David Collection at the British Museum.
 She researches, lectures and writes about Chinese history and its global connections through visual and material culture.